masa-iwm/GstSharpBundle/README.md

 ## About

 Original GStreamer C# bindings are available at [GstSharp](https://gitlab.freedesktop.org/gstreamer/gstreamer/-/tree/main/subprojects/gstreamer-sharp).
-This project is a variant of the original library with the following changes:
+Our project is a variant of the original library with the following changes:
 - .NET 8 and later is supported.
 - NativeAOT and trimming are supported.
 - All required binaries are included in the packages.